'Minibrains' In A Dish Shed A Little Light On Autism And Epilepsy

 So Pasca's team set out to replicate this migration in a petri dish.
 They grew two types of clusters, representing both deep and surface areas of the forebrain.
 Then they placed deep clusters next to surface clusters to see whether cells would start migrating.

 Pasca says the cells did migrate, in a surprising way.
 "They don't just simply crawl, but they actually jump," he says.
-"So, they look for a few hours in the direction in which they want to move, they sort of decide on what they want to do, and then suddenly they make a jump."
+"So they look for a few hours in the direction in which they want to move, they sort of decide on what they want to do, and then suddenly they make a jump."

 Pasca suspected this migration process might be disrupted by a genetic disorder called Timothy syndrome, which can cause a form of autism and epilepsy.
 So he repeated the experiment, using stem cells derived from the skin cells of a person who had Timothy syndrome.